 Sure, sometimes there are crazy tight deadlines.
 And, sure, sometimes emergencies come up.
 But that’s what all-nighters are for and, in the very worst of scenarios, trusted copywriter friends (to whom you can farm out work) are for.

-As a professional, you absolutely must, must, must hit your deadlines.
+As a professional, you absolutely must hit your deadlines.
 There is no faster way to lose clients and kill your career than by missing deadlines.
 When you’re working with a client and you’re agreeing on a date, make sure you’ve got some wiggle room in case of emergencies.
 And when you’re on the job, talk to your boss about how to prioritize your tasks to make sure you can get the most important work done.

 Deadlines are not suggested due dates, they are the dates on which you must—and on which you will—deliver.

-I know; this sounds a little bit like I’m contradicting myself after my last point.
+This sounds a little bit like I’m contradicting myself after my last point.
 But successful copywriters know when they need to hold themselves accountable (deadlines) and when they need to be gentle with themselves.

 Successful copywriters, too, know that they can’t control everything and can’t make everything perfect.
 They do their best, but sometimes some clients are just difficult.
 And they do their best, but sometimes some campaigns just don’t work.
 And they do their best, but sometimes work isn’t fun.
 Successful copywriters know that it’s not up to them to carry the world on their shoulders and sometimes you just have to roll with the punches—and get a few margaritas after work.

-Your turn!
 Have you noticed any other traits successful copywriters have in common?
 Let us know in the comments below!